prefect.yaml

 folder

-property of the push
+property of the pull

-step is a template—the pull_from_s3
+step is a template - the push_to_s3

 step outputs both a bucket